hjmangalam/parsyncfp/README.md

 ## Changes

+### 1.71
+(GoVote) Nov 2, 2020.
+No option changes.
+Changed how checking for external utilities works.
+Separates the required from recommended utilities and now continues with a WARN if it doesn't find the recommended utils.

 ### 1.70
 (Silverado Fire), Oct 27, 2020.
 No option changes.
 Fixed bug about setting up the fpart command (not a problem with fpart, just coercing names with spaces to be represented